 Moisture In The Environment

 The biggest benefit of marine grade plywood is that it is far more resistant to water than traditional plywood.
-This is to the added layer of protective chemicals that repels water and moisture, ensuring the plywood can last for decades even if exposed to a moderate level of water and moisture.
+This is to the added layer of glue that repels water and moisture, ensuring the plywood can last for decades even if exposed to a moderate level of water and moisture.

 However, over enough time water and moisture can still affect plywood, especially marine grade.
 Although the wood is made resistant, plywood that is exposed to more moisture will break down sooner than plywood that is used in dry areas.